haoyang9804/HirGen-artifact/README.md

 Besides, you need to have TVM installed folloing this [link](https://tvm.apache.org/docs/install/from_source.html) to install it from source.
 Our detected bugs could be reproduced using version `124813f` by `git checkout 124813f`.
-But since the 3rd party libraries are incompatible with this version, please just use the latest TVM, or use any version of TVM above 0.9 by `git checkout remotes/origin/{version}`.
+But since the 3rd party libraries of TVM are incompatible with this version, please just use the latest TVM, or use any version of TVM above 0.9 by `git checkout remotes/origin/{version}`.
 The {version} needs to be replaced by `v0.9.0`/`v0.10.0`, `v0.11.0`, or `v0.12.0`.

 Finally, you can use the instruction
 ```